wasafiri/vulcan/docs/future_work/mat_vulcan_todos.md

 # MAT Vulcan TODOs

+**Note: This document was last updated May 2025 to reflect the current state of the codebase.
+Many items previously marked as incomplete have been updated to reflect their actual implementation status.
+Items marked as COMPLETE represent features that are fully implemented in the current system.**

 This document provides a structured guide for improvements needed in the MAT Vulcan application.
 The tasks are organized by area of concern, with checkboxes to track progress and detailed context to assist implementation.

 ## Table of Contents